Short Term 12: Plot

 At a party hosted by Mason's foster parents, he proposes to Grace, who accepts.
 The following morning, Grace is upset by a phone call that reveals her father is being released from prison.
 She refuses to be consoled by Mason.
 She arrives at Short Term 12 to discover that Jayden has been picked up by her father overnight.
 She is angry at the decision to send Jayden back to her father, but her boss maintains that Jayden denied that she was abused by him.
 Later that day, Grace finds that Marcus has attempted to commit suicide after the death of his fish.

 While waiting at the hospital as Marcus is being treated, Grace breaks down.
 Mason becomes upset for her refusing to talk to him about how she feels; instead, she tells him that she no longer wants to marry him and that she plans to have an abortion.
 She returns to Jayden's father's house and breaks in, intending to kill him while he sleeps, but she is interrupted by Jayden, who suggests that they smash his car instead.
 Grace tells Jayden that she was sexually abused by her own father and that he got her pregnant.
 After Jayden shows Grace bruises from blows by her father, they return together to Short Term 12, where Jayden reports her father for physical abuse.
 Grace goes home to apologize to Mason, who tells her that Marcus will recover.

 Several weeks later, Grace starts seeing a therapist.
-She is shown viewing an ultrasound of her fetus with Mason.
+She is shown viewing an ultrasound of her unborn baby with Mason.
 Mason tells the rest of the staff about running into Marcus, who is doing well and has a girlfriend.